 Trading Excesses (Snail no. 2)

-This image illustrates the most rapid flow of money imaginable.
-It is the daily trading in London’s foreign exchange markets.
+This image illustrates the daily trading in London’s foreign exchange markets.
 The little orange box that is the head of the snail is the actual amount of the UK’s imports and exports.
 So this is roughly the amount of exchange from pounds sterling to foreign currencies and vice versa that is needed to service that trade.
 In 2022 this was about £6 billion each working day.

 The much larger yellow box, on the other hand, is the amount of exchange from pounds sterling to foreign currencies and vice versa that is actually taking place on the London market.
 This is in the region of £400-500 billion per day.